Amy L. Chicavich

 Classically trained in vocal performance and jazz, Amy Chicavich discovered that the place where she makes the most beautiful music is in the kitchen.

 “I love eating.
 I love food.
 I love everything about it.
-It’s like music for me, a whole-body experience,” says Amy Chicavich, a senior airman in the United States Air Force.
+It’s like music for me, a whole-body experience,” says Amy Chicavich, a former senior airman in the United States Air Force.
 While completing her Bachelor of Music Performance and Jazz Studies at California State University, Long Beach, Amy was approached by a recruiter in the military music field about upcoming auditions.
 “I didn’t grow up in a military family and I didn’t have a lot of knowledge about it,” Amy says.
 “I’m from Northern California where there isn’t a big military presence, so it was a new idea to me.”
 She aced the audition and won a position with the Air Combat Command Heritage of America Band stationed at Langley Air Force Base in Virginia.

 “Our deployment was kind of like the USO, to support and entertain the troops but, unlike the USO, we went to active bases,” recalls Amy.
 “As active duty military, we were able to go to smaller bases that were a little more dangerous, a little more out there.
 We were deployed to areas in Iraq, Afghanistan, Kuwait, Saudi Arabia, and Oman where we performed for the moral of the troops.
 That was our main mission.”